top of page

 (I may fly to Mallorca in May, I'm just waiting for the official confirmation that my flight will take place)

-While all of this might seem pretty straightforward, there is one pitfall that needs to be avoided.
+While all of this might seem pretty straightforward, one pitfall needs to be avoided.
 Werden on its own (so when it doesn't act as the auxiliary verb for the future tense) means "to become".
 So if you forget to add a main verb at the end, the meaning of your sentence changes.

 Ich werde alt